Huanbo-Sun/Haptics-for-Robots-HapDef/README.md

 <p align="right">
   *This is the only official content release regarding the design of HapDef.*
 </p>

 This project shows the principle design of [virtual sensing](https://en.wikipedia.org/wiki/Virtual_sensing) in robotic system with haptic feedback using **sparse sensor configuration**.

 <p align="center"><img src="Pics/Project_pipline.png" width="1000" height="600">

+The paper 1 is titled "[Robust Affordable 3D Haptic Sensation via Learning Deformation Patterns](https://ieeexplore.ieee.org/document/8625064)", published at [*IEEE-RAS Humanoids*, 2018](https://ieeexplore.ieee.org/document/8625064).

+The paper 2 is titled "[Machine Learning for Haptics: Inferring Multi-Contact Stimulation From Sparse Sensor Configuration](https://www.frontiersin.org/articles/10.3389/fnbot.2019.00051/full)", published at [*Frontiers in Neurorobotics*, 2019](https://www.frontiersin.org/articles/10.3389/fnbot.2019.00051/full)

+This work was done by Huanbo Sun, Georg Martius at the Max Planck Institute for Intelligent Systems.

+If you make used of our work, please use the citation information [below](#Citation).

 It includes five major parts:
 - Robot's limb design, manufacturing in mechanical aspect.
 - Sensor choice, positioning, assembly, data acquision in mechatronic aspect.